-Having just celebrated our 40th anniversary Garden-wide in 2012, we are quietly marking the 30th "birthdays" of several individual gardens in 2014: the Home Landscape, Aquatic, Bulb, Native Plant, Heritage, and Regenstein Fruit & Vegetable Gardens all opened in the summer of 1984.
+Having celebrated our 40th anniversary Garden-wide in 2012, we quietly marked the 30th "birthdays" of several individual gardens in 2014: the Home Landscape, Aquatic, Bulb, Native Plant, Heritage, and Regenstein Fruit & Vegetable Gardens all opened in the summer of 1984.
 This got us thinking about the issue of maturing gardens—a topic that every gardener deals with sooner or later.
 In this issue of Smart Gardener, we offer some thoughts about helping your garden to age gracefully.

 While a mature, lush, beautifully maintained landscape is every gardener's dream, Mother Nature (and time) aren't always on the same page that you are.